rutvik1010/Game2-Python/README.md

-# PYTHON3
+# Copter Crash
-Second project using Pygame
+My second project using Pygame

 To run:
 Open IDE(install pygame), copy files to working directory and run.